jnschmidt18/matonsite/README.md

 # matonsite
-the site of maton games
+the site of maton games.
-done be a fool. buy the game.
+dont be a fool. buy the game.